 "Shortly after this Mike Heron approached me to produce his solo album and I managed to get a couple of ADAT recorders and a Yamaha mixer in the budget and that was the start of our new studio setup.
 Even then we had to record and mix at Palladium as our studio just want equipped to do proper productions."

-The flat next door became available for rent around this time so we converted our flat into a dedicated studio space.
+The flat next door became available for rent around this time so they converted the flat into a dedicated studio space.
 The first full production they did was for Senegalese drummer and singer Hamed Kane and this album became an unexpected World Music hit following a deal with Sterns Music so Offbeat Studios was up and running.

 This album was followed by a set of three for Rock Piper Jimi McRae, which Iain and Kirsty also performed in the live band with.
 Then an album for Blues legend Tam White entitled Hold On was produced following the inclusion of three of Iain's productions for Tam in the Norman Stone movie ‘Mandancin’.
 Tam called Offbeat “The highest studio in the world”... in reference to the 95 steps you have to climb to get to it!

-Kirsty adds: "The process of building up the equipment from then until now has been a slow but steady development over 25 years.
-Of course, upgrading a studio never really ends but now we have a studio with an authentic sound which we are really proud of and its been entirely funded by successful musical projects with is really satisfying."
+Kirsty adds: "The process of building up the equipment from then until now has been a slow but steady development over 30 years.
+Of course, upgrading a studio never really ends but now we have a studio with an authentic sound which we are really proud of and its been entirely funded by successful audio production projects which is really satisfying."